How Air Conditioning Works

 There are different types of compressors used in air conditioning.
 There are scroll compressors, reciprocating compressors, rotary compressors, screw compressors, and centrifugal compressors.
 All the different types of compressors have different capacities and are used in various applications.
-The air conditioner compressor is like a pump.
-It pumps cool refrigerant vapor from the air conditioner evaporator and compresses the vapor.
-When the vapor is compressed its pressure and temperature are raised.
-This high temperature vapor is pumped to the air conditioner condenser coils.
+The AC compressor is like a pump.
+It pumps cool refrigerant vapor from the evaporator and compresses the vapor.
+When the refrigerant vapor is compressed its pressure and temperature are raised.
+This high temperature vapor is pumped to the AC condenser coils.

-The air conditioner condenser coils receive the hot vapor from the compressor and immediately the air conditioner compressor begins to condense the refrigerant into a liquid by removing heat from the hot vapor.
-The heat being removed from the hot vapor is the heat the refrigerant absorbed when the refrigerant was running through the air conditioner evaporator coils.
-The air conditioner condenser is responsible for rejecting the heat absorbed in the evaporator coil.
+The condenser coils receive the hot vapor from the compressor and immediately the compressor begins to condense the refrigerant into a liquid by removing heat from the hot vapor.
+The heat being removed from the hot vapor is the heat the refrigerant absorbed when the refrigerant was running through the evaporator coils.
+The condenser is responsible for rejecting the heat absorbed in the evaporator coil.

 The Evaporator Coil – How Air Conditioning Works

 The evaporator coil in an AC system is responsible for absorbing heat.
 As air (can also be water in a chiller) passes over the evaporator coils a heat exchange process takes place between the air and the refrigerant.
 The refrigerant absorbs the heat and as it absorbs heat is flashes to a vapor.
 The evaporator conditions the air in two ways when it is typically operating below the dew point.
 It causes sensible cooling and it causes latent heat removal.
 The latent heat removal is the process of drawing moisture out of the air and the sensible cooling is dropping the temperature of the air.
 Both types of heat removal make you more comfortable in the summer time.
 Most evaporator coils can be found in or near the air handling unit.